egrieco/statical/README.md

 ## Status

-This program is still in the [Pre-alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle#Pre-alpha) stage of development.
-While it is almost working for me, it does not have a complete configuration system nor much in the way of documentation.
+This program is now almost usable for basic calendar generation functionality.
+It is thus now in the late [Alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle#Pre-alpha) stage of development.
+One contributor is apparently already using it regularly.
+The default templates are starting to look decent and are just about usable without edits.

-You are welcome to play with the code and attempt to use it, but most users should wait until the 1.0 version is released and the documentation is more complete.
+The documentation needs to be completed as well as adding example config files and a setup guide.
+The code is now useful for users willing to tinker and dig, but most users should wait until the 1.0 version is released and the documentation is more complete.

+A new version will be pushed to [crates.io](https://crates.io/crates/statical) shortly.

 ## Use